Analysis of long transients and detection of early warning signals of extinction in a class of predator-prey models exhibiting bistable behavior: Introduction

+where the overdots denote differentiation with respect to the slow time $s = \zeta r T$, where $\zeta$ measures the ratio of the growth rates of the predators to the prey and satisfies $0<\zeta \ll 1$.
+The nontrivial $x$, $y$, and $z$-nullcline in (\ref{nondim3}) are denoted by $\phi=0$, $\chi=0$, and $\psi=0$ respectively.
+The dimensionless parameters $\beta_1$, $d_1$ and $\alpha_{12}$ respectively represent the predation efficiency \cite{BD1}, rescaled mortality rate and rescaled interspecific competition coefficient of $y$.
+The parameters $\beta_2$, $d_2$, and $\alpha_{21}$ are analogously defined and $h$ represents the rescaled intraspecific competition coefficient within $z$.

-It was observed in \cite{Sadhunew} that for suitable parameter values near a subcritical singular Hopf bifurction, system (\ref{maineq}) exhibits bistability between a small-amplitude limit cycle and a boundary equilibrium state resulting into the extinction of one of the predators (figure 21 in \cite{Sadhunew}).
-It turns out that in this regime, the dynamics are organized by the invariant manifolds of a nearby saddle-focus coexistence equilibrium point, allowing a solution that starts near the coexistence equilibrium point to escape along its one-dimensional unstable manifold either towards the boundary equilibrium state or towards the nearby limit cycle.
-In both cases, the local dynamics near the coexistence equilibrium are characterized by rapid oscillations with a slowly varying amplitude and appear very similar, which makes any identification of an early warning signal of a population collapse extremely challenging (see figures \ref{timeseries_all} and \ref{bistable_phasespace}).
+Interestingly, it was observed in \cite{Sadhunew} that for suitable parameter values near a subcritical singular Hopf bifurcation, system (\ref{nondim3}) exhibits bistability between a small-amplitude limit cycle and a boundary equilibrium state which corresponds to the extinction of the weaker predator (figure 21 in \cite{Sadhunew}).
+It turns out that in this regime, the dynamics are organized by the invariant manifolds of a nearby saddle-focus coexistence equilibrium point, allowing a solution that starts near the coexistence equilibrium point to approach it along its two-dimensional stable manifold and then escape along its one-dimensional unstable manifold either towards the boundary equilibrium state or towards a nearby limit cycle (see figure \ref{initial_transients}).
+In both cases, the local dynamics near the coexistence equilibrium appear very similar and are characterized by high-frequency oscillations with slowly varying amplitude along the invariant manifolds of the equilibrium.
+The similarity in the initial trends makes identification of early warning signals of a population collapse extremely challenging (see figures \ref{timeseries_all} and \ref{initial_transients}), which is one of the subjects of investigation in this work.